 Net Revenue (or Gross Profit)

 Revenue minus the Cost of Goods Sold.
-An example of this would be when a family of three joins a Martial Arts studio.
-You sell three uniforms for $50 each and grant a $10 family discount.
+An example would include when a family of three joins a Martial Arts studio.
+For instance, you sell three uniforms for $50 each and grant a $10 family discount.
 You bought the uniforms for $25 each.
-Your gross sales would be $150.
-Your net sales would be $140.
-Your cost of goods sold was $75, so that your net revenue is $65.
+Your gross sales would equal $150 and your net sales would equal $140.
+In addition, your cost of goods sold was $75, so your net revenue is $65.

 Net Sales (or Revenue)